 FINTEL was one of the Pacific pioneers in linking to an international cable when it connected to the COMPAC (Commonwealth Pacific Cable) system in the 1960s, then later ANZCAN and then the SCCN (Southern Cross Cable Network) in 1999.

 “If most of these proposals are carried through to fruition, then all Pacific islands, at least the main island of each of the Pacific island countries, will have direct access to fiber optic internet capacity.
 This is a remarkable development considering that for over a century, submarine cables were only ever landed on a Pacific island to regenerate the communications signal so that it could complete its trans-Pacific journey,” Samisoni told Islands Business.
+For all those interested in purchasing a great laptop , this can be one of the best options to look at when it comes to purchasing one.

 The latest delivery of such a project was the successful landing of the Hawaiki Cable System in Taufuna, American Samoa in April this year.